mnismt/CompressedCrack/README.md

 ### Customizing Character Sets

-uring execution, the script will prompt the user to include letters, numbers, and special characters in the password generation process.
-For each selected character type, the user can choose to use the default set or provide a custom set.
+When the script is started, the user will be asked for selecting character sets, including letters, numbers and special characters.

 Default character sets: